 I don’t blame you for deciding to take the plunge and invest in an above ground pool.
 But once you buy it, there’s the huge task of installing it in your yard.
-Since above ground pools are not as complicated to install as inground pools, many pool owners opt to DIY install.
+That said, above ground pools are not nearly as complicated to install as inground pools, so many pool owners opt to DIY install.

 In this article, I will go over everything you need to know about installing and setting up an above ground pool, including choosing the right site and prepping the area.
 I’ve also provided detailed step-by-step instructions for setting up different types of above ground pools.
 So, whether you have a steel frame, resin frame, hybrid, or inflatable pool, I’ve got you covered.